-1. Introduction
+1. Introduction: Why Do People Emigrate?

 In the first session (Tuesday), we will go over the syllabus and discuss class objectives, readings and assignments, as well as class policy around ChatGPT.
-The assigned reading provides important background information on the structural (mostly economic) factors that shape the size and timing of migration flows from one country to another.
-In the second session (Thursday), we will review these factors and discuss their implications for politics and policymaking.
+On Thursday, we will discuss the factors that shape the decision to leave one's country and settle in another (or attempt to).
+Massey (1999) provides important background information on the structural (mostly economic) factors that shape the size and timing of migration flows from one country to another.
+Notice how there are limited references in this piece to refugees and to the factors that affect the decision to apply for asylum in a foreign country.
+Hamelin (2021) argues that the distinction between people who immigrate searching for economic security and people who immigrate because they flee persecution in their home country is a fraught one.
+We will discuss implications for politics and policymaking.

-Massey, Douglas S. 1999.
+- Massey, Douglas S. 1999.
 "Why Does Immigration Occur?
 A Theoretical Synthesis." in C. Hirschman, P. Kasinitz and J. DeWind (eds) The Handbook of International Migration: The American Experience.
 New York: Russell Sage Foundation. pp 34-52.
-[OR read chapter 2 in Massey et al. 2002]
+[OR read chapter 2 in Massey et al. 2002] - Hamlin, Rebecca.
+2021.
+Crossing: How we label and react to people on the move.
+Stanford University Press.
+Chapter 1.